ladsantos/PoWeRS/README.md

 Latest additions and corrections
 ------------

-* added more optional parameters for estimate.find()
-* estimate now optimizes for the wavelength shift
+* estimate does not optimize for the wavelength shift anymore
-* utils now has a function named cut that "hard-pops" a range of values from a long datafile and writes to another, shorter one
+* estimate now accepts a user-defined Gaussian smoothing and has more optional parameters

 Known issues
 ------------